-If you’re an experienced investor, you may want to use a financial advisor.
+If you’re an experienced investor or a DIY investor, you may want to use a financial advisor.
 There are plenty of benefits.
 But, the way you utilize one is going to be different from someone who is unexperienced with the markets.
 I’ll explain the main ways you should use a financial advisor below.

 First of all, I’m an experienced investor myself and have a financial advisor I use at Citibank.
 Here’s a look at an experience I had with him that inspired me to write this post.